runfish5/tiny-tutorials/discord-transcription-bot/README.md

 ## Use the bot in Discord 🎤

+Before recording, **make sure the bot is running in the Google Colab notebook**.
+You should see `Bot is RUNNING. 🔴` after running `main.py`.

-1. We defined the function to start the Bot in `main.py`, hence you can now add it to the channel by sending `/record` in any chat of voice channels.
+1. Once the bot is running, you can start recording by sending `/record` in any voice channel chat.

-      If it doesn't work, check permissions:
+   If it doesn’t respond, check the bot’s permissions:

-      * Open the voice channel settings → `Edit Channel` → `Permissions`, and ensure the bot has access.
+   * Go to the voice channel settings → `Edit Channel` → `Permissions`
+   * Make sure the bot has access
-      * If the bot isn’t listed, add it directly as a **member**.
-(Granting permissions to a **role** may not be effective.)
+   * If it’s not listed, add it directly as a **member**

-3. When you like to transcribe the conversation, send `stop_recording`, and a new folder will appear (`/content/recordings/`).
+2. To stop the recording and save the audio, send `stop_recording`.
+A new folder will appear at `/content/recordings/`.
-4. You can transcribe all recordings by running all cells in chapter `Step 3`.